al1brn/geonodes/generation/docgen/doc/function.md

 - Properties
 - Methods

-substitution texthe comment can contain description of Arguments and Returns. substitution texthe comment is parsed in order to extract this information and to write the document is a homogeneous way.
+The comment can contain description of Arguments and Returns.
+The comment is parsed in order to extract this information and to write the document is a homogeneous way.